I Built a Doll Elevator and Fell Back Into Engineering

 The Deeper Realization

-What You Build Doesn’t Matter — Until It Does
+What You Build Doesn’t Matter—Until It Does

 Want to Get Unstuck?

-Here’s what I recommend:
+Here’s what I’d suggest:

-- Watch for when the frustration turns into flow.
+4. Notice when frustration turns into flow.

 A Final Note